superMDguy/tuxi/docs/general.md

 Initializing a task is done by using either the `tuxi.task()` or `tuxi.keyed()` methods.
 Though they have slightly different behavior, they initially take essentially the same arguments.
 To learn about how to specifically initialize normal and keyed tasks, checkout the more detailed docs [here](task.md) and [here](keyed.md).

 - `fnApiCall`: Anything that returns a promise.
 This is what gets called when you start the task.
-It can accept a single payload parameter, and this will get passed on when you start the task.
+It can accept a single payload parameter, and this will get passed in when you start the task.
 - `taskConfig`: Optional configuration object for the task.
   - `fnIsEmpty`: a function that takes in a result and decides if it's empty.
 For example, if your task is fetching a list, you'd probably set it to `result => result.length === 0`.
   - `initialValue`: the default value of the task.
-Normally, the value of the task will start out `undefined`, setting this will make it start as something different.
+Normally, the value of the task will start out as `undefined`; setting this will make it start as something different.
   - `spinnerDelay`: number of milliseconds before a task becomes "spinning" after it's started.
 Normally used for delayed spinners.

 # The Task Object